 I thought I would make my own healthier version by baking tortillas instead of deep-frying the dough.
 My grandchildren love cinnamon and so do I. Since they are visiting today I thought we would try some.
 We had an entire new bag of extra-large flour tortillas so I thought I would try to make Elephant Ears out of a few of them to see how they would taste.
 They bubbled up just like the fried dough Elephant Ears do and tasted amazing.
 What an easy and quick way to make these delicious treats!

 on it.
 Using a pastry brush cover

 sprinkle it over the top of the tortilla.

 Let it cool a few minutes, break it

 into edible size pieces and enjoy!

 Easy Baked Elephant Ears

-Bake on the middle rack in the oven for 13 minutes or until tortilla is crisp.
+- Bake on the middle rack in the oven for about 13 minutes.

 - Let cool two minutes and break into bite size pieces.